talkkonnect/talkkonnect/README.md

 * For this image out of the box it will connect to a wifi with ssid network and password 1234567890 (if you are lazy you can do this)
 * To Connect to your WIFI you can also create the wpa_supplicant.conf file and put it in the /boot/ folder on windows before inserting the card into your raspberry pi.

-### talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry Pi Zero 2W and RESPEAKER Compatable HAT ###
+### (old) talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry Pi Zero 2W and RESPEAKER Compatable HAT ###
 * This Image Was Created On 09/January/2022 and Runs Bullseye Release along with talkkonnect version 2.09.19 Released 08/January/2022
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry Zero 2W Respeaker Hat](https://drive.google.com/file/d/12jbEhgvDCkisCvOB92yGwW1JLXzFaBEO/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.